 - two access points to Martin Luther King Jr. Blvd.

 - o one as a full-access

-- o one as a right-in/right-out access only.
+- one as a right-in/right-out access only.

-Due to NCDOT requirements, the right-in/right-out access has potential conflicts with the proposed Bus Rapid Transit (BRT) system proposed for this corridor.
+Due to NCDOT requirements, the right-in/right-out access has conflicts with the proposed Bus Rapid Transit (BRT) system in this corridor.
 The applicant has indicated a need for the second access point.
 Staff has been working with NCDOT and the applicant to accommodate the BRT design and the access proposal.
+A condition is now included that requires the right-in/right-out northern access point to be converted to right-out only when BRT is built.